LibOps/docs/docs/development/cli.md

 ```

 ## Default environment

-By default, any command you run with `libops` will be against your development environment.
+Any command you run with `libops` will be against your development environment.
 This can be changed by passed the `-e` or `--environment` flag. e.g.

 ```
 libops backup -e production